geek-engineer/audio_process/README.md

 ## Batch build
  Run build.bat
- it will make program, and copy audio_resample.exe to sine_tone folder
+ ,it will make program, and copy audio_resample.exe to sine_tone folder

 ## Test
  Open sine_tone folder and unzip sine_tone.rar
- make sure audio_resample.exe exist under current dir run up_down.bat, it will proceed all wav file defined you can use wavepad software to check the FFT
+ make sure audio_resample.exe exist under current dir ,run up_down.bat, it will proceed all wav file defined ,you can use wavepad software to check the FFT